How to run or ruin a company in 140 characters

 While a dangerous platform for plain-speaking chief executives, social media has been used more effectively by activist investors looking to drum up support for a campaign.

-Billionaire investor Carl Icahn, for example, used Twitter for months to urge Apple (AAPL.O) to buy back more shares, before the technology group eventually proposed in February a $14 billion stock repurchase programme.
+Billionaire investor Carl Icahn, for example, used Twitter for months to urge Apple to buy back more shares, before the technology group eventually proposed in February a $14 billion stock repurchase program.

 Nat Rothschild himself, while insisting his outburst against Aga Bakrie was "instinctive", concedes he joined Twitter a few weeks ago for "strategic reasons."